daniellerch/daniellerch.github.io/stego/aletheia/training-en.md

 <br>
 ## Making Predictions

-If we want to make direct predictions, for example, of images that we do not know if they are *cover* or *stego*, we can use the **effnetb0-predict** command:
+If we want to make direct predictions, for example, of images that we do not know if they are cover or stego, we can use the **effnetb0-predict** command:

 ```bash
 $ ./aletheia.py effnetb0-predict trset-s0/A_test/stego A-model.h5 0